Viridi-Machina/name-that-fruit/README.md

 ### Features not present
 Due to the scope of the project and the short window offered for this project after recently learning a new and tricky language, functionality of the keyboard using key-press events had to be ommited.
 Furthermore, there was a genuine struggle throughout the 2 weeks to understand the way the functions and their paramaters worked.
 Eventually it started to click however this was hours before the deadline while countless hours were spent troubleshooting and debugging functions.
-With the large ammount of styling and bugs along the way not enough time was reserved to coomplete this.

 ## Testing